Anthrax: Lungs

 Inhalation anthrax usually develops within a week after exposure, but may take up to 2 months.
 During the first few days of illness, most people have fever, chills, and fatigue.
 These symptoms may be accompanied by cough, shortness of breath, chest pain, and nausea or vomiting, making inhalation anthrax difficult to distinguish from influenza and community-acquired pneumonia.
 This is often described as the prodromal period.

-Over the next day or so, shortness of breath, cough, and chest pain become more common, and complaints not involving the chest such as nausea, vomiting, altered mental status, sweats, and headache develop in one-third or more of people.
+Over the next day or so, shortness of breath, cough, and chest pain become more common, and complaints not involving the chest such as nausea, vomiting, altered mental status, sweats, and headache develop in around one-third or more of people.
 Upper respiratory tract symptoms occur in only a quarter of people, and muscle pains are rare.
 Altered mental status or shortness of breath generally brings people to healthcare and marks the fulminant phase of illness.

 It infects the lymph nodes in the chest first, rather than the lungs themselves, a condition called hemorrhagic mediastinitis, causing bloody fluid to accumulate in the chest cavity, thereby causing shortness of breath.
 The second (pneumonia) stage occurs when the infection spreads from the lymph nodes to the lungs.
 Symptoms of the second stage develop suddenly within hours or days after the first stage.
 Symptoms include high fever, extreme shortness of breath, shock, and rapid death within 48 hours in fatal cases.